Floyd-Fish/ST7789-STM32/README.md

 ![noDMA](/fig/fill_normal.png)

-Especially in some functions who need a little math, the cpu needs to calculate data before a write operation, so the effective datarate would be much lower.(e.g. drawLine)
+Especially in some functions where need a little math, the cpu needs to calculate data before a write operation, so the effective datarate would be much lower.(e.g. drawLine)

 ![line](fig/draw_line.png)